View this process diagram as a pdf instead.

 - How will police contain the risk of innocent citizens having fingerprints taken?
 What level of offence merits such an invasion of citizen privacy and potential consequences?

-- How can an officer make this judgement call without racial profiling or transphobia?
+- How can an officer make this judgement call without racial profiling and/or transphobia?

 - What audit trail is left of the stop and scan on the database?

-- What records are left on the national criminal and Home Office databases?
+- What traces persist from scans on the national criminal and Home Office databases?

 - How can scanning prints in the field be justified when the person isn’t under arrest?